russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Tasks/Model Data in an App.md

 		- Some would be great options
 		- Some are not so useful
 		- Some require payment to access – don't use these.
+- [ ] You may find [[Current Courses/Grade 11 Introduction to Computer Science/Topics/JSON/Modelling Data Returned From an Endpoint|these additional examples of how to model data]] from an online data source helpful.

 ## Success criteria

 1. Correct use of source control – regular commits and pushes to a remote, with meaningful messages.